jerriclynsjohn/svelte-storybook-tailwind/storybook/stories/alerts/alerts.stories.md

-# Buttons
+# Alerts

-## Examples of building buttons with Tailwind CSS.
+## Examples of building alert components with Tailwind CSS.

 ---